 The key to enhancing a lawn, garden, turf or landscape is to cultivate better soil.
 And the best way to do that is to condition soil with compost.
-Learn more about why and how to use finished compost.
+Learn more about where to purchase compost, what the benefits are and how to use finished compost.

 Finished compost varies from processor to processor.
 Learn where to purchase compost in Illinois, how to understand compost certification and quality, and the specifications for compost use based on the project.

 US Composting Council STA: The US Composting Council’s Seal of Testing Assurance Program (‘STA’) is a compost testing, labeling and information disclosure program to provide the information needed to get the maximum benefit from the use of compost.
 The program was created in 2000 and is the consensus of many of the leading compost research scientists in the United States.